-Before we get to the big announcement, let’s look at back at our trip so far.
+Before we get to the big announcement, let’s look at back at this year’s tournament.

 We started with sixteen boy names and sixteen girl names:

 If that sounds like an eclectic list, it is!
-March Madness baby names come from the most popular posts at Appellation Mountain during the prior calendar year.
+March Madness baby name contenders are drawn from the most popular posts during the prior calendar year.
 And that looks nothing like any other Top Ten list you’ve seen!

-Voting narrowed each contest down to just two finalists: Tess versus Marigold, and Caspian versus Reid.
+Voting narrowed each contest down to just two finalists: Maisie versus Magnolia, and Reid versus Raphael.

-They are the tenth set of names to earn the title, joining:
+They are the eleventh set of names to earn the title, joining:

 - Nathaniel and Louisa in 2011